 Other than that, another prominent leaker Jon Prosser said that Apple will eventually add a maxed out 1TB storage option to the Pro lineup — that will cost you another fortune.
 Meanwhile, the regular models will come in a larger 128GB base storage option instead of the measly 64GB.

-UPDATE: It’s also said that the upcoming iPhone will have stronger magnets for an improved MagSafe charging and attachments.
+UPDATE 1: It’s also said that the upcoming iPhone will have stronger and bigger magnets for an improved MagSafe charging and attachments.

 This technology isn’t particularly new — especially among Android flagships.
 Reverse wireless charging made one of its first appearances with the Huawei Mate 20 Pro in 2018.
 Samsung also did it through “Wireless PowerShare” with their Galaxy S10 lineup.